oluwafunmilayo-droid/Decodelabs-Project-2-Exploratory-Data-Analysis/README.md

 ---

 ## About This Project
-I am Elizabeth Atoyeje — a Medical Physiology graduate transitioning into data analytics, currently interning at DecodeLabs.
-This project demonstrates my ability to take raw sales data all the way from cleaning to a business-ready dashboard using the same tools analysts use on the job every day.
+I am Elizabeth Atoyeje, a Medical Physiology graduate transitioning into data analytics, currently interning at DecodeLabs.
+This project demonstrates my ability to take raw sales data all the way from cleaning to a business ready dashboard using the same tools analysts use on the job every day.

 - Portfolio: [bit.ly/ElizabethAtoyejePortfolio](https://bit.ly/ElizabethAtoyejePortfolio)